Professor T. (German TV series): Premise

 Professor Jasper Thalheim – known to his students as Professor T. – is an expert for psychological criminology at the University of Cologne.
 For that, he is admired as well as redoubtable.
-T suffers from OCD: he wants everything to be in order and clean, wearing blue medical gloves most of the time.
+T has OCD: he wants everything to be in order and clean, wearing blue medical gloves most of the time.
 For his former student Anneliese Deckert and her colleague Daniel Winter – who both work for the criminal investigation department in Cologne – Professor T. is their only hope to solve almost unsolvable crimes.

 But working with Professor T. is difficult because of his own minor psychological disorders.
 He innocently insults everybody around him, immediately identifies the weaknesses of a person, and his observations are annoyingly always right.
 But Anneliese and Daniel are unperturbed and build an unbeatable team with Professor T. Chief Commissioner Paul Rabe disapproves and feels left out.
 Christina Fehrmann, head of the criminal investigation department, considers T's collaboration with mixed feelings because she and T were once a couple.